 Gunhild Seim is a Norwegian composer and musician.

-Through working with dimensions, textures, patterns and timbres, her interest lies in creating music that holds the listener’s attention through slow and gradual transformations.
+Through working with dimensions, textures, patterns and timbres, her interest lies in creating music that holds the listener’s attention through gradual transformations.

 Her music has been performed at Nordic Music Days, Ultima Contemporary Music Festival, Festival of New Trumpet Music, Borealis Festival, as well as in jazz- and improv clubs internationally.
 Her output involves chamber music and electroacoustic music as well as music for improvisation groups.

 In her practice she seeks both gravity and playfullness, and has a fondness for the slightly disrupted.
 She is concerned with invoking different mental states of the listener through structures of expectation and contrast.